Consensys/linea-monorepo/besu-plugins/linea-sequencer/README.md

 Windows
 * Requirement [Docker Desktop WSL 2 backend on Windows](https://docs.docker.com/desktop/wsl/)

-On release native libs are build for all the supported platforms, if you want to test this process locally run `./gradlew -PreleaseNativeLibs jar`, jar is generated in `arithmetization/build/libs`.
+On release native libs are built for all the supported platforms, if you want to test this process locally run `./gradlew -PreleaseNativeLibs jar`, jar is generated in `arithmetization/build/libs`.